 Use the Lock Nuts either side of the Mounting Plate inside the Foot Pedal to raise and lower the Foot Pedal Plate position.
-When the Foot Pedal Plate is fully depressed, ensure that a clearance of 6mm (0.25in) is maintained between the Foot Pedal Plate and the bottom of the Foot Pedal Housing.
+When the Foot Pedal Plate is fully depressed, ensure that a clearance of (0.25in) is maintained between the Foot Pedal Plate and the Foot Pedal Housing.